-Support from the voluntary and community sector adds invaluable skills and resource to the scheme.
-It also increases the chances of families resettling quickly, while ensuring the scheme is more sustainable in the long run.
+Support from the voluntary and community sector adds invaluable skills and resource to the schemes.
+It also increases the chances of families resettling quickly, while ensuring the schemes are more sustainable in the long run.

 - property preparation, such as painting and decorating

-- family support - working with keyworkers to support families, orientating them to life in West Sussex
+- family support - working with keyworkers to befriend and support families and individuals, orientating them to life in West Sussex

 What we need